ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06b-analysis-in-practice.md

 is a very useful skill for any programmer.
 It gives a good idea of the scalability of the code, and which parts it is useful to optimise.
-If a function performs an $O(2^n)$ operation and an $n \log(n)$ operation, spending any time optimising the latter is a complete waste of time.
-The $n \log(n)$ operation will be a fraction of a percent of the total runtime, and making it faster will reduce only ever reduce runtime by a fraction of that.
+If a function performs an $O(2^n)$ operation and an $O(n\log(n))$ operation, spending any time optimising the latter is a complete waste of time.
+The $O(n\log(n))$ operation will be a fraction of a percent of the total runtime, and making it faster will not have any noticeable impact.

 When we want to analyse the complexity of code fragments, the following three rules of thumb will get us very far: